Universal Studios Lot

-Universal Studios Lot is a television and film studio complex located at 100 Universal City Plaza in Universal City, California, and is part of the entire Universal Studios complex, which also includes the adjacent Universal Studios Hollywood theme park.
+Universal Studios Lot is a television and film studio complex located at 100 Universal City Plaza in Universal City, California, United States.
+It is part of the entire Universal Studios complex, which includes the adjacent Universal Studios Hollywood theme park.
 It is the production site of Universal Filmed Entertainment Group and is owned by Comcast through its subsidiary NBCUniversal.
 The lot officially opened the gates of Universal City on March 15, 1915.
-The lot began offering its modern studio tour in 1964, which eventually evolved into the Universal Studios Hollywood theme park.
-Today the Universal Studios Lot is made up of 400 acres, which includes more than 30 sound stages, the Brokaw News Center and 165 other separate structures.
+The lot began offering its modern studio tour in 1964, which evolved into the Universal Studios Hollywood theme park.
+The Universal Studios Lot is made up of 400 acres, which includes more than 30 sound stages, the Brokaw News Center which houses television broadcasting and production facilities for KNBC and KVEA along with serving as a bureau for NBC News, and 165 other separate structures.

 Background

-On March 15, 1915, Carl Laemmle opened Universal City Studios on a 230-acre ranch in the San Fernando Valley and called it "Universal City".
-The site later became known as Universal Studios Lot and Universal City was considered the first self-contained community dedicated to making films.
+On March 15, 1915, Carl Laemmle opened Universal City Studios on a 230 acre in the San Fernando Valley and called it Universal City.
+The site became known as Universal Studios Lot and Universal City was considered the first self-contained community dedicated to making films.

 In 1950, Universal Studios Lot increased its overall size to 400 acres after Universal acquired additional land at the southern border of the studio.
 Music Corporation of America (MCA) bought the Universal Studios Lot in 1958.
 Universal then leased back its property from MCA until MCA and Universal merged in 1962.

 Shortly after the MCA–Universal Pictures merger, accountants suggested that a new tour in the studio commissary would increase profits.
 On July 15, 1964, the modern Universal Studios tour was established to include a series of dressing room walk-throughs, peeks at actual production, and later, staged events.
 This grew over the years into a full-blown theme park now known as Universal Studios Hollywood.